boehs/oasis/MOTD.md

 - poetry
 ---

+> Unorganized, but beautiful
+> An incessant plea
+> A testomonony of suffering
+> And of happiness
+> As I pick my way through life.
+> Abrupt, uncontrolled, incomprehencable, raw.
+> Funny.
+Me.

+---

 I saw someone cute today
 On the other side of the glass
 I glanced, she smiled back